 It is obvious that most people would prefer fillings that match their natural teeth over the metal or amalgam.
 Both scientific studies and clinical experience have shown that tooth-colored restorations (fillings) are safe, reliable and long-lasting.
 Plus, they look great!
 Why wouldn't you consider composite fillings Humble TX?

 Tooth-colored fillings offer an aesthetic alternative to “silver” (dental amalgam) fillings that are hard to match.
-These fillings also allow for a more conservative treatment method that preserves more of the tooth’s structure.
-When you put these advantages together, it’s no wonder some dentists say we’re moving toward a “post-amalgam” era.
+These fillings also allow for a more conservative treatment method that preserves more of the tooth's structure.
+When you put these advantages together, it's no wonder some dentists say we're moving toward a “post-amalgam” era.
 Tooth-colored fillings are made of a blend or “composite,” of plastic resins and silica fillers.
 These substances mimic many of the qualities of natural tooth structure, such as wear-resistance and translucency.
 Dental composites also help strengthen teeth.
-Based on looks alone, it’s easy to see why you’d want a tooth-colored restoration in the front of your mouth.
-We offer a fantastic composite filling process right here in Humble TX.
-To understand some of the other advantages composite resins offer let’s look a little closer at the tooth restoration process.
+Based on looks alone, it's easy to see why you'd want a tooth-colored restoration in the front of your mouth.
+We offer fantastic composite fillings Humble TX!
+To understand some of the other advantages composite resins offer let's look a little closer at the tooth restoration process.

 The Process of Filling a Tooth